 Seven’s Service Shop Manager

 Although it is technically an anti-roll bar, in the USA this component is commonly called a “sway bar”.
 A rear sway bar is a torsion bar mounted laterally on the rear suspension, and is designed to reduce body roll.
-On a Mini, drop links are used to connect the rear control arms to the sway bar.
+On a classic Mini, drop links are used to connect the rear control arms to the sway bar.

 So what is the advantage of a sway bar?
 For those of us that like to drive our Minis in an enthusiastic manner, it is a good way to help control the car’s natural tendency to understeer.
 On a front wheel drive car, the driving wheels and steering are combined to do both functions.
 With a weight distribution close to 70-30 to the front, a rear bar is really helpful to get the rear of the car to rotate.
 Almost every modern car that is front wheel drive has a rear sway bar installed from the factory and every aftermarket manufacturer makes a bigger (stiffer) one for those cars.
-Race Minis have used rear sway bars for 50 years to improve the handling in competition.
+Vintage race Minis have used rear sway bars for 50 years to improve the handling in competition.

-The sway bar we recommend for both function and quality on a street-driven Mini is FOR013.
+The sway bar we recommend for both function and quality on a street-driven classic Mini is FOR013.
 This sway bar has been tested on the Seven Enterprises’ vintage race Mini and several of our shop-built Minis, and has been found to be very good at controlling understeer and producing a neutral steering car.

-To optimize your Mini’s new rear sway bar, we suggest several additional suspension modifications.
+To optimize your classic Mini’s new rear sway bar, we suggest several additional suspension modifications.
 Good-quality adjustable shocks are a must for anyone serious about improving handling.
 Adding front negative camber arms along with adjustable caster/tie rods is always a great modification.
 Stock rubber suspension bushings should be replaced with updated ones in rubber, polyurethane or combinations of both.
 We would also add to the list of improvements two-way adjustable rear suspension camber-toe brackets.

 Give us a call to discuss your individual needs, and basic suspension specifications.
-The handling needs of a road-going Mini will be different than a track-only race car.
+The handling needs of a road-going classic Mini will be different than a track-only race car.
 Let’s talk about what level of performance you want out of your Mini.
 The performance experts at Seven are here to help!